Nuitka/Nuitka/Developer_Manual.rst

 * Friends that keep track

-  The value friends should become the place, where variables or values track their uses.
-The iterator should keep track of the "next()" calls made to it, so they can tell which value to given in that case.
+  The value friends should become the place, where variables or values track their use state.
+The iterator should keep track of the "next()" calls made to it, so it can tell which value to given in that case.

-  The attribute registry should e.g. support "value friends" with calling a method for them.

   And then there is a destroy, once a value is released, which could then make the iterator decide to tell its references, that they can be considered to have no effect,